-The decrease in SDG&E's effective income tax rate for the six months ended June 30, 2012 was primarily due to:
+The decrease in the effective tax rate in the nine months ended September 30, 2012 was primarily due to:

-§ the impact of Otay Mesa VIE, as we discuss below;

-- § lower book depreciation over income tax depreciation related to a certain portion of utility plant fixed assets; and - § lower unfavorable adjustments related to prior years' income tax items; offset by - § lower deductions for self-developed software costs; and - § lower exclusions from taxable income of the equity portion of AFUDC.
+- § \$38 million income tax benefit in 2012 due to a change in the income tax treatment of certain repairs that are capitalized for book purposes, including \$22 million benefit related to the 2011 U.S. federal income tax return filed in the third quarter of 2012, as discussed above; - § the impact of Otay Mesa VIE, as we discuss below; - § lower book depreciation over income tax depreciation related to a certain portion of utility plant fixed assets; and - § higher favorable resolutions of prior years' income tax items; offset by - § lower exclusions from taxable income of the equity portion of AFUDC.